-2231 Processing of Request Corrections
+2231 Processing of Request Corrections [R-12]

-Any payment of insufficient fees should be marked "Box Reexam" so that the fee may be promptly forwarded to the Reexamination Preprocessing Unit.
+Any payment of insufficient>request filing fee< should be marked "Box Reexam" so that the fee may be promptly forwarded to the Reexamination Preprocessing Unit.
 If the fee payment completes the payment of the required fee, the request will be processed, notice will be published in the Official Gazette and the request will be forwarded to the appropriate examining group for determination.